coastalcph/HIT-SCIR-CoNLL2019/WORKFLOW.md

 TODO:
-- Train new UDPipe/Stanza models from joined language training sets instead of per treebank
+- Run predictions with concat UDPipe/Stanza models

+STRETCH GOAL:
 - Find preprocessing models that do best on average on dev treebanks per language
+- Train with preprocessed UDPipe/Stanza
 - Repeat with lang-spec BERT

-STRETCH GOAL:
-- Submit training jobs with preprocessed UDPipe/Stanza
 - Repeat with XLM-R large
 - Treebank embeddings with "guessing" during test